Fly Bonnets for Horses: Do They Really Stop Head-Shaking and Distraction?

 Australian Conditions: Heat, Dust and Insects

 Our climate demands more from a bonnet than overseas riders might expect.
 Horses in humid states like Queensland need lightweight, breathable mesh that won’t trap sweat.
-In dry regions, dust and seed heads are constant irritants — a bonnet can stop flicks caused by burrs or fine particles blowing into the ears.
+In dry regions, dust and seed heads are constant irritants.
+A bonnet can stop flicks caused by burrs or fine particles blowing into the ears.
 And across the country, from bush trails to showgrounds, flies and midges are always part of the picture.
-A bonnet designed for airflow and durability is far from optional in these conditions — it’s a practical solution.
+A bonnet designed for airflow and durability is far from optional in these conditions; it’s a practical solution.

 When to Use a Bonnet (and When to Skip It)